What Is Enterprise Social Networking?

 An enterprise social network (ESN) is basically an internal, private social network, which companies often implement in an attempt to enable faster, more fluid communication and networking among employees.
 Growing out of the social networking revolution of the early 2000s, enterprise social networks filled a need in the corporate world for easier connection and communication — much as Facebook and Twitter did in our personal lives.

-ESNs’ rise in popularity was part of larger consumerization of IT tools, making enterprise social networking software easier to use and more engaging — similar to everyday consumer apps.
+ESNs’ rise in popularity was part of larger consumerization of IT tools, making enterprise software easier to use and more engaging — similar to everyday consumer apps.
 Proponents of enterprise social networking hoped it would break down silos and enable faster collaboration.
 But the results have been disappointing.
 After early enthusiasm propelled by “freemium” products like Yammer, ESN usage plateaued and then fell off.
 Many companies simply abandoned their enterprise social networks, while others have relegated them to non-essential status, used mostly for casual social connection, not business-critical functions.

 The Problem With Enterprise Social Networking